kvmanohar22/3DR/README.md

 - [x] Fliped y-axis in 3D viewer?
 - [ ] Add only KeyFrames for graph optimization
 - [ ] Reduce the number of points for graph optimization
+### Semi-Direct Visual Odometry
+- [ ] opencv's `calcOpticalFlowPyrLK` doesn't seem to work that good on forward motion camera

 ## Requirements